BedrockStreaming/XRequestUidBundle/README.md

 ## Why ?

-*"The cool thing in microservice is that you can generate 15 http calls in you infrastructure just with on client http call"*
+*"The cool thing in microservice is that you can generate 15 http calls in your infrastructure just with on client http call"*

 This situation leads to many difficulties to trace calls betweens APIs systems.
-This bundle provide a solution to generate ids for new requests and configure your guzzle services accordingly to uses those ids in sub-requests.
+This bundle provide a solution to generate ids for new requests and configure your guzzle services accordingly to uses those ids in sub http requests made by them.

 The bundle will generate and/or transfert those two headers : X-Request-Id and X-Request-Parent-Id.